codermanager/codermanager.github.io/_pages/about.md

 ---
 layout: page
-title: Coder Manager is a blog to
+title: Coder Manager is a blog for software developers
 permalink: /about
 comments: false
 # image: assets/images/screenshot.jpg
 # imageshadow: true
 ---

-This website is a demonstration to see **Memoirs Jekyll theme** in action.
-The theme is compatible with Github pages, in fact even this demo itself is created with Github Pages and hosted with Github.
+This website is a blog for software developers in which you will find posts on topics related to backend development, artificial intelligence and programming topics in general.

 <!-- <a target="_blank" href="https://bootstrapstarter.com/jekyll-theme-memoirs/" class="btn btn-dark"> Get Memoirs for Jekyll &rarr;</a> -->